If you know your professional options, you can plan your career course now.

-Independent/owner practice: Many students and new doctors of optometry want to start their own practice.
+Independent/owner practice: Many students and new doctors of optometry want to start their own practice or buy into an existing practice.
 If you’re entrepreneurial and have an interest in business practices, this may be a good option for you.

 Partnership: Working in a partnership has become the most common form of group practice.
 Two or more doctors of optometry (and sometimes ophthalmologists) are joint practice owners, although not necessarily equal owners.
 Doctors share resources, profits and losses.

 Group practice: Three or more doctors of optometry work together under a prearranged agreement.
 Doctors combine forces (not necessarily ownership) to share or access benefits, such as volume purchasing and multidisciplinary referrals.

 Shared-expense arrangement: Two or more doctors of optometry share office space while maintaining the autonomy of their practices.
 Each doctor owns his or her own practice while sharing fixed overhead expenses, but profits are not shared.

 Independent Doctor adjacent to an optical: Your business entity is separate from the optical store but in the same building, usually with a separate entrance.
 You typically pay rent to the optical corporation but your equipment, patient records, and other assets belong to your practice.

 Franchise owner: Several national eye care corporations offer franchises.
 You purchase the franchise and operate it under guidelines established and set by the corporation.